DanParkinson/project-5-to-do/AGILE.md

 ## Sprint 2

 Next we need to create the django project, install cloudinary and pillow, then append the allowed hosts so the server runs.
-Once this is complete the profiles model can be built.
+Once this is complete the profiles model can be built and Django rest can be installed to handle user data.

     [x] Install Django.
     [x] Create Django project.
     [x] Install Cloudinary.
     [x] Install Pillow.
     [x] Runserver and append allowed hosts.
-    [ ] Create Profiles app.
+    [x] Create Profiles app.
-    [ ] Create Profiles model.
+    [x] Create Profiles model.
+    [ ] Add Django Rest Framework.
     [ ] Create Task Resource.
     [ ] Create Catergories Resource.
     [ ] Prepare to Deploy in Sprint 3.